 When using the CloudFormation template in AWS, you can leverage Glue

 by simply choosing

 Presto Configuration section)

-When configured as above, the Glue catalog will be available as the
+When configured as above, the Glue catalog is available via the

 my-bucket S3 bucket, you would write: